The adult vocational training programmes (in Danish “arbejdsmarkedsuddannelser” or “AMU”) serve a triple purpose:

 The social partners play a major role in the management, priority setting, development, organisation and quality assurance of adult vocational training programmes, and at local level through representatives in school boards and education committees.

-At the national level there are set up an advisory National Council for Adult Education and Continuing Training (VEU-rådet) for the Minister of Education and 11 continuing training and education committees, each responsible for a specific sector of the labour market.
+At the national level there are set up an advisory National Council for Adult Education and Continuing Training (VEU-rådet) for the Minister of Children and Education and 11 continuing training and education committees, each responsible for a specific sector of the labour market.
 At local level providers of adult vocational training programmes are in close dialogue with local trade committees and business life in the implementation of new programmes.

 Each provider of adult vocational training programmes sets up one or several local education boards for adult vocational training programmes directed at specific local job areas, e. g. job areas corresponding to the joint competence description/-s that the school has permission to provide.

 The adult vocational training programmes are publicly financed.
-The providers operate within a decentralized framework based on taximeter funding (taximeter grant per full-time equivalent participant, a fixed rate per programme) provided by the state (the Ministry of Education).
+The providers operate within a decentralized framework based on taximeter funding (taximeter grant per full-time equivalent participant, a fixed rate per programme) provided by the state (the Ministry of Children and Education).
 Once a year the school has to present and negotiate activity and budget targets with the Ministry.

 There are user fees on technical, commercial, ICT, language and social communication, management etc. adult vocational training programmes.
 On average the user fee for adult vocational training programmes is about 15 per cent of the total expenditure.
 The expenditure for user fee is normally paid by the employers.
 Courses in the social and health service, individual competence assessment and participation by the unemployed who attend individually selected programmes for 6 weeks are free of user fees.